 The level of restrictions and disqualifications imposed by way of statutory undertaking in any given year is largely a function of the number of liquidator reports received.
-Consequently, the substantial fall off in liquidator report numbers had the knock-on effect of reducing, by 38%1, the number of company directors restricted and disqualified by way of undertakings during the year.
+Consequently, the substantial fall off in liquidator report numbers had the knock-on effect of reducing, by 38%, the number of company directors restricted and disqualified by way of undertakings during the year.

-The overall reduction in restriction and disqualification numbers for the year was further contributed to by a 67% reduction in the number of Orders granted by the High Court on foot of liquidators' applications - attributable at least in part, no doubt, to the impact that Covid had on both liquidators' capacity to discharge their functions and the Courts' ability to hold hearings.
+Despite the overall reduction in restriction and disqualification numbers for the year by 24%, the number of Orders granted by the High Court on foot of liquidators' applications increased by 35%.